wb-mirta/core/packages/mirta-package/README.md

 Fully equivalent to `readPackage`, but works asynchronously.
 Recommended for use in async contexts (e.g. bundler plugins).

 Returns: a Promise resolving to a `Package` object.<br/>
-Throws: `PackageError` on read or parse errors.
+Throws: `PackageError` with one of the error codes listed in the "[Possible error codes](#possible-error-codes)" section.

 ---